To prevent my cancer from returning, I was advised to eat more beans. No one ever mentioned booze.

 MJ: What does the science say about men’s drinking and their cancer risk?

 SM: Men don’t get off the hook on this one.
 Alcohol for men causes more than 50 percent of all mouth and lip and throat and esophageal cancer.
 It causes 16 percent of all colon cancer in men, and that’s the big one because there are a lot of colon cancers.
 Men don’t get breast cancer like women do, and because it’s hormone related, it’s not really such an issue for them, but it’s still a problem.
-Esophageal cancer isn’t that common, but it’s pretty astonishing that 50-55 percent of all those cancers are caused by drinking.
+Esophageal cancer isn’t that common, but it’s pretty astonishing that 50 to 55 percent of all those cancers are caused by drinking.
 I really don’t think people appreciate that, and it’s especially true for men.

 MJ: One thing that as I talk about your piece with my friends and my colleagues, we can’t shake this chilling feeling that for many of us, the damage has already been done.
 For me, for example, I’m 38.
 I had my baby right before I turned 36, at which point I had been drinking alcohol since college.
 Even if I quit drinking right now, would it even have any effect on my cancer risk?